Nalla-Turing/cryptonite_taskphase_Mrinal/Pondering Paths.md

 # Pondering PATH

-module abouth the PATH variable
+This module teaches about the PATH variable and all the neat tricks that comes with the ability to work and edit them :)
+<br><br><br>

 ## Challenge-1 The PATH Variable